fahrulardiannugroho/nongkikuy/README.md

 # Nongkikuy - Restaurant Catalogue
 Here's a fully functional Progressive Web App I built from scratch for public use.
-This is the final project of the submission to become a Front-End Web Developer Expert program with Coding X IDCamp Indosat Ooredo.
+This is the final project of the submission to become a Front-End Web Developer Expert program with *Dicoding* X *IDCamp Indosat Ooredo*.
 This web application reveals the power of a UI for mobile devices that can be used offline.

 ## Features
 Things you can do when using Nongkikuy are: